 A convex edge doesn’t wedge

 Well, at least not as much as a straight edge, so the claim goes.
 One of the most annoying features of an axe is that it may wedge.
 This is the reason everybody prefers a convex edge on their axe.

-Wedging is also a big annoyance for cooks when cutting harder materials like carrots or onions.
+Wedging is also a big annoyance for cooks when cutting harder materials like carrots.
 High-end kitchen knife blades are thin behind the edge.
 Some cooks go as far as recommending thinning out a knife every time it is sharpened.